-'''

-CALL TYR(2.0A, 99) !
+''' CALL TYR(2.0A, 99) !
 SUBROUTINE TYR (R, )

-. . .

-99 . . . . ! error recovery
+99 . . . ! error recovery

 CALL TEST(X = 1.1, Y = 4.4) !
 SUBROUTINE

 !
-TEST (Y, X)
+TEST (Y, X) '''

-'''

 In the first example, an alternate return to statement 99 in the calling program unit is the last argument.
-Keyword arguments are used for $\mathtt{X}$ and $\mathtt{Y}$ in the second CALL statement; therefore, the order of the actual arguments does not matter.
+Keyword arguments are used for X and Y in the second CALL statement; therefore, the order of the actual arguments does not matter.

 Another way to invoke or reference a subroutine is with user-defined assignment.
-A subroutine may define forms of assignment different from intrinsic assignment supplied by Fortran 90.
+A subroutine can define forms of assignment different from the intrinsic assignment supplied by Fortran.
 Defined assignment is particularly useful with data structures.
-Defined assignment subroutines require an ASSIGNMENT interface as described in Section 4.7.4, page 213.
+Defined assignment subroutines require an ASSIGNMENT interface as described in Section 4.7.4, page 216.
 They have exactly two arguments, $arg_1$ and $arg_2$ , both required and the first with intent OUT or INOUT and the second with intent IN.
 Defined assignment is invoked with the following assignment syntax: